sannae/the-notebook/docs/dev/git.md

 ### git add

-> Moves a file from the working area to the staging index
+> Copies a file from the working area to the staging index
 > "Changes not staged for commit" are changes only present in the working area git add readme.md

+> It is also used to mark a resolved merge conflict
+> A file in conflict during a merge is in a status of 'unmerged path'
+> Every conflict creates the new .git/MERGE_HEAD, .git/MERGE_MODE and .git/MERGE_MSG files

+> Copies part of a file from the working area to the staging index
+> The patch option tells Git to reason on a hunk-by-hunk basis, not on a file-by-file basis
+> Basically it opens an interactive menu to choose how to split the file into hunks, and how to handle each one of them progressivey git add --patch readme.md

 ### git rm